Olusegun-Light/Pizza-Menu/README.md

 - The application is wrapped in `React.StrictMode` for enhanced development mode checks.

+### 6. Dynamic Content

+- The `Menu` component dynamically displays a message about the authenticity and creativity of the pizza menu.

 ## Running the Application

 To run the application, ensure you have Node.js installed and follow these steps: